-DD-WRT is also ideal for people who want to get more out of their hardware in terms of performance and versatility than their stock firmware will allow.
+DD-WRT is also a great pick for folks who want to get more out of their hardware - in terms of performance and versatility.
 Built with not-quite-so-technical users in mind, DD-WRT supports a wide range of devices, making it an increasingly popular choice among the denizens of the net.

-The most direct way to achieve this is to purchase a preconfigured VPN router from a manufacturer.
-But you can install DD-WRT on any compatible router yourself to save yourself a good deal of money, and choose whichever VPN provider you like.
-But the question is: which VPN is best in this case?
+The easiest way to achieve all this is to buy a pre-configured VPN router.
+However, you can install DD-WRT on any compatible router yourself and save a huge chunk of money.
+But that begs the question: which VPN service should you pick?

 A really interesting feature is MediaStreamer, which allows you to unblock Netflix, Hulu and other streaming services from devices that don’t support the VPN, without needing to direct traffic through a VPN tunnel.
 Should you run into trouble during the process, ExpressVPN also boasts some impressive technical support including live chat with a response promised within minutes ‘day or night’.

 In performance terms, this VPN is pretty good overall, with consistent speeds over both short and longer distances.
 Server coverage is also impressive with over 2000 servers across 148 locations in 94 countries, and you get P2P support.
 There is no logging of traffic data or your online activity.

 It’s safe to say ExpressVPN costs more than most VPNs, but not by much.
 There is no free trial to test either, but all plans are covered by a 100% money-back guarantee for the first 30 days.
 Of all the plans, the 1-year subscription is the most reasonable option.
 The packages available are:

 Best router VPN for balance of performance and price